St. Thomas Aquinas Purdue: Fr. Patrick Baikauskas, O.P. (2008–2020)

+Fr.
+Daniel Davis, O.P.
+(2000–2008)

+Fr.
+Davis was the first Dominican Friar to become pastor of St. Tom's after the ministry was entrusted to the Province of St. Albert the Great, often referred to as the "Central Province" of Dominicans. by Bishop Higi.

-Community Outreach
+Community outreach

 Lafayette Urban Ministry

 Together with Lafayette Urban Ministry (LUM), in 1984, St. Thomas Aquinas established Lafayette's first emergency shelter for the homeless.
 LUM benefits from Hunger Hike, of which St. Tom's is a big supporter.

 Hunger Hike

 St. Tom's also participates in the Hunger Hike each year, which raises awareness for and benefits the Fight Against Hunger.
 It was the top church fundraiser for 2015.
 2015's Hunger Hike surpassed the $100,000 goal, which helps groups around Lafayette to fight hunger right here in the Greater Lafayette area.

 How-To Festival

 The How-To Festival of Greater Lafayette was hosted at St. Tom's each year and gathered a committee of students and residents to plan and reach out to the community for presenters.
 The purpose was for people of all backgrounds to learn a new skill, while appreciating those who are able to teach it to them.